AlexanderThaller/salt-cloned_interfaces/README.md

-# salt-cloned_interfaces
+# salt-pf
-Formula for managing cloned_interfaces
+Formula for managing the FreeBSD firewall pf